Yajin616/AcademicWebsite/content/post/Ph.D. R.P./index.md

 - **Abstract**

-  Summarize your entire proposal in a concise manner (typically 200-300 words).
+  *Summarize your entire proposal in a concise manner (typically 200-300 words).

-  Include the research question, objectives, methodology, and potential outcomes.
+  *Include the research question, objectives, methodology, and potential outcomes.

-  Don't forget to list keywords.
+  *Don't forget to list keywords.

   (My personal suggestion is to write this part after completing the entire research proposal.)

 - **Introduction**

+  a.
 Provide an overview of the research problem, its significance, and the broader context in your research field.

+  b.
 State your research question and objectives clearly.

 - **Literature Review**

+  a.
 Summarize relevant literature to establish the context and justify your research.

+  b.
 Identify gaps in existing knowledge that your research will address.

+  c.
 Cite key studies, theories, and findings.

 - **Research Objectives and Hypotheses/Questions**